 Over the past two years, virtual team building has become a taken-for-granted corporate practice.
 The reason for this is the growing trend of remote work and the coronavirus pandemic.

 Traditionally, many companies try to organize virtual team building using the same tools as for online conferences.
-Zoom, Microsoft Teams, Google Meets — you've heard of these names.
-Party.Space offers a completely different approach to team parties and team building.
+Zoom, Microsoft Teams, Google Meets — you’ve heard of these names.
+Party.Space offers a completely different approach to team parties and team building in the metaverse.

 Imagine a computer game where you and your friends coexist in the same virtual world, playing as in-game characters.
 Party.Space offers you a similar gaming experience, only in a more businesslike way.

 We create virtual spaces — concert and event venues — where every team member can enter and interact with each other in one interactive area.
 To give you a better idea of what this looks like, take a peek at the video below.

 Top 17 Virtual Team Building Activities to Have Fun

 While you consider how virtual team building in this format is suitable for you, let’s talk about what you can fill it with.
 Below, we list the most popular activities that our clients prefer to use with their metaverse events.